DataDog/integrations-core/greenhouse/README.md

 ## Overview

 [Greenhouse][1] is a cloud-based hiring platform that helps companies manage their recruitment processes.
-It provides audit log features for security audits.
-Also it provides a variety of features, including: job, applications, candidate communications, interview scheduling, offers, bulk actions, etc. Greenhouse's goal is to help companies hire the right people for the right roles at the right time.
+It features job postings, application tracking, candidate communications, interview scheduling, offers, and bulk actions, all aimed at helping companies hire the right people efficiently.

 This integration ingests the following logs:
 - Audit Logs: Audit logs offer a record of important events, empowering your teams to detect and minimize the impact of incidents when they occur, and scrutinize configuration edits.